-A risk factor is something that increases your chance of getting a disease or condition.
+Malignant hypertensive is more common in men, African Americans, and in smokers.
 You are more likely to develop malignant hypertension if you have already have essential hypertension—high blood pressure of 140/90 or higher.
-Your risk may increase further if you are:

 Malignant hypertension produces noticeable symptoms, including:

 If you experience any of the above symptoms, do not assume it is due to malignant hypertension.
 These symptoms may be caused by other health conditions, including a heart attack or other less serious disorders.
-If you experience any one of them, see your physician.
+If you experience any one of them, call for emergency medical services right away.

-Your doctor will ask about your symptoms and medical history, and perform a physical exam.
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
 Your blood pressure readings will probably be very high.
 Readings will be taken in both arms, while lying down and while standing up.
 A careful stethoscope exam of your heart and a detailed neurological exam will be performed.
 An eye exam may show signs of high blood pressure, including swelling of the optic nerve or bleeding inside the eye.